-Our thanks to Julie Satchell for another wonderful article, this time inspired by the comment of one of our readers, and what a fascinating tale this is:
+Our thanks to Julie Satchell for this wonderful article which we have retrieved from the old version of Bude & Beyond.
+What a fascinating tale this is:

-When Marilyn Northcott added a comment on the article about the wreck of the Belem, seeking more information on the wreck of the Miura lost off Stanbury after which her mum had been named, there began another adventure in the archives and on the beach.
+When Marilyn Northcott added a comment on the article about the wreck of the Belem (which will be added to this site soon) seeking more information on the wreck of the Miura lost off Stanbury (after which her mum had been named), there began another adventure in the archives and on the beach.
 Armed with a historic photo of the ship on the rocks and Marilyn’s mention that they had been told that “at high tide in October the sea goes in and out of the boiler under Sharpnose Cliff and it goes off like a rocket”, an initial beach visit managed to identify approximately where the wreck would be, but it was clear that a particularly low spring tide would be needed to see any potential remains.

 Back to the computer and research revealed that the Miura was built in 1916 in Middlesbrough by Smiths Dock Co Ltd at South Bank.
 The owners were Neale & West Ltd and the intended use was as a fishing vessel out of Cardiff.
 The ship measured 125’4” (38m) long, 23’4” (7.15m) wide, with a depth of hold of 12’8” (3.9m), the net tonnage was 107, the boiler fitted had a diameter of 13’6” (4.11m) and a length of 10’6” (3.2m).
 Detailed documentation is available for the ship thanks to the Lloyds Register Foundation Archive, it includes survey reports, classing committee reports, reports on installation of electric lighting and certificates of the ship’s forgings (to name but a few).
 This rich historical record gives many clues to what might be found archaeologically today.